 What is the staffing structure for Not So Churchy?

 Mieke, our Founding Pastor works ⅓ time for Not So Churchy.
 Her job is to preach monthly, organize our monthly gathering, provide pastoral care, organize all gatherings in between worship, and hold the larger vision and goals of the community.
 We also have a Community Coordinator Consultnat from Union Theological Seminary.

 The annual budget for Not So Churchy, including our overhead, is approximately $80,000.
 Community members (parishioners) and those who believe in our ministry give annually.
 We have received significant funding from the Presbyterian Church (U.S.A.), the Synod of the Northeast, and the Presbytery of New York City, but we are at the end of these granting opportunities.
 In 2016 we received a grant from the Calvin Institute of Christian Worship.
 We are actively seeking others who would like to help fund our ministry.

 In 2011 we began trial services for a year.
 At that point we didn’t have a name or a routine--we were just trying to figure out what might work for our community.
 We started worshiping publicly in 2012.

 Not So Churchy began after Mieke had attempted to find a job as a pastor in a traditional parish, and due to her sexual orientation was met with resistance.
 She was the Executive Director of Parity at that point, and with the blessing of Parity’s Board started Not So Churchy.
-The vision for the community was to gather those not interested in a traditional church, and those who had been hurt by the church, for a healing and empowering space.
+The vision for the community was to stop asking the church for permission to include LGBTQ folks in the church in meaningful ways but begin to model a community that we together came to imagine and dream of.
+And so we began, gathering those not interested in a traditional church, and those who had been hurt by the church into this healing and empowering space.

 I am thinking of bringing a group of people to visit Not So Churchy.
 Should I contact you first?